Commitment to Each Child

 jules@randolphschool.org

-Renee Vitale
+Renee Vitale Upstairs Team Captain

 For almost a decade now, I’ve been lucky enough to be a part of this magical community we call the Randolph School.
 I’ve worn many hats during my time here: Substitute teacher, Downstairs Assistant, Afterschool Coordinator, Downstairs Teacher, and Upstairs Teacher.
 I’ve even had the pleasure of sharing Randolph’s unique approach to education by giving tours of our beautiful campus to prospective families and guiding them through the admissions process.
 My time teaching at Randolph has been and continues to be full of joys and laughter, challenges and tears, and so much learning and growing as I work to create a safe and loving learning environment -- A space and time full of authentic and meaningful experiences for children to construct their knowledge and understanding of the world and to build the physical, social-emotional, and academic skills needed to navigate it successfully.
 I particularly love spending time with children building and storytelling in the Block Room, sharing my passion for fiber arts, like sewing, weaving, dyeing and knitting, and engaging with children as they explore their own passions and lines of inquiry.